 The Golden Rule is a religious injunction that is powered by the religious authority that ordains its use.
 Leaving aside the incompatibilities of the seven major religious systems that preach some version of the Golden Rule, its source is universally taken to be divinely ordained, a command (see “The Fragility of Religious Authority”).
-It is in the nature of such things that the reason for obedience must be trust, definitionally a surrender of moral agency by the individual to the word of God.
+It is in the nature of such things that the reason for obedience must be trust, definitionally a surrender of moral agency by the individual to the word of God (see “Authority, Trust, and Knowledge“).
 Kantian duty ethics relies on quite a different source of moral strength: an appeal to the active agency and rational judgment of the moral actor, who is asked to navigate experience according to a rationally conceived maxim of duty.
 This difference may be inconsequential or momentous depending on how deeply adherents wish to submit to religious authority.
-If they draw the Golden Rule’s power from its sacred source, they must also forswear the use of their own moral agency.
+If they draw the Golden Rule’s power from its sacred source, they must also forswear the use of their own moral agency and attempt the impossible task of universal beneficence.
 If they secularize the Golden Rule, they may draw encouragement from concluding that both God and reason dictate the same behavior conducing to justice.
 Would their confidence in this reinforcement be lessened if that conclusion is mistaken?

 It is.
 Though both of these imperatives lead to an effort to universalize behaviors, the efforts are as different as the source of each precept.
 Neither will lead to justice because neither intends to.
 Let us stipulate that outcomes can never be predicted reliably, so one must judge success more by intentions than the consequences of applying either rule.
 Neither will succeed, though, because each judges equity by a different standard.